Kenshinoyo/checkTechApp-capstone-/README.md

 - User currently has the ability to add, view, and delete a Computer with fields for the price, operating system(os), and release year.

-(IN DEVELOPMENT)
+(IN PROGRESS)

 - Refactor code to a more modern standard
-- Adding additional tables for improved CRUD functionality(a table for hardware models, manufacturers, and a join table to connect them)
+- Adding additional data tables for improved CRUD functionality(a table for hardware models, manufacturers, and a join table to connect them)
 - Adding a search bar to UI
 - Improve table functionality
 - Adding a "dark mode"